 Course Outline

-• Understand the Scrum Flow, core components of the framework, and the Scrum terminology.
+• Understand the Scrum flow, key components of the framework, and essential Scrum terminology.

-• Explore the principles of empirical process control.
+• Grasp the principles of empirical process control for government projects.

-• Gain insight into the work culture fostered by Scrum.
+• Explore the work culture fostered by Scrum in public sector environments.

-• Understand why there are no traditional agile product managers or project managers in Scrum.
+• Understand why there are no traditional agile product managers or project managers in Scrum for government projects.

 3. PRODUCT VISION

-• Recognize the importance of a clear product vision as an overarching goal that unites the entire Scrum team.
+• Recognize the importance of a clear product vision as an overarching goal that unites the entire Scrum team for government initiatives.

-• Identify the key qualities of an effective product vision.
+• Identify the desirable qualities of a compelling product vision.

-• Understand the value of conducting just enough preparatory work.
+• Understand the value of conducting just enough preparatory work for government projects.

-• Explore the relationship between the product vision and the product roadmap.
+• Explore the relationship between the product vision and the product roadmap for government initiatives.

 4. ESTIMATING

-• Understand the various levels of estimation within the Scrum framework.
+• Understand the various levels of evaluation within the Scrum framework for government projects.

-• Recognize that the precision of an estimate is more important than its accuracy.
+• Recognize that the precision of an estimate is more important than the estimate itself in government settings.

-• Examine the impact of pressuring team members to provide low estimates.
+• Understand the negative impact of pressuring team members to provide low estimates in public sector projects.

 5. PRODUCT BACKLOG